FAQ – How Much is My Case Worth?

 We have sued people and entities who have done some truly reprehensible things, and the other side pushes back hard–at least initially–pretty much every time.

 The wrongdoer doesn’t want to make a fair settlement offer because (a) they’re in denial about engaging in wrongdoing, and (b) they’re cheap.

 If the wrongdoer has insurance coverage, the insurance company doesn’t want to make a fair offer because its business model, at bottom, is to collect high premiums, make lowball offers, and avoid fair payouts.

-If the wrongdoer or its insurance carrier hire a law firm, those lawyers don’t want your case to settle, as they get paid by the hour and are only interested in billing their client for their work.
+If the wrongdoer or its insurance carrier hire a law firm, those lawyers don’t want your case to settle, as they get paid by the hour and are mostly interested in billing their client for their work.

 For these reasons, the other side is incredibly unlikely to make a fair settlement offer unless they truly believe the only alternative is going to trial and trying to convince a jury that their conduct was acceptable.

 Thus, the single most important thing you can do to maximize your recovery is to embrace the process and be willing to take your case to trial if the other side refuses to make a settlement offer that you can live with.

 While we can’t guarantee specific results, we will not accept your case unless we think it has merit and we can win at trial.
 In other words, if the other side doesn’t do the right thing and make a fair offer, we are ready, willing, and eager to try your case to a jury.